aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 }
 ```

-## Adding stages to the pipeline.
+## Adding stages to the pipeline

-Once a stage is created, we simply add it to the pipeline.
+Add a stage to your pipeline using the following commands:

 ```typescript
 const dev = new ClusterStage(this, 'blueprint-stage-dev')
 pipeline.addApplicationStage(dev);
 ```

-Adding stages to deploy multiple pipelines is trivial.
+Add stages to deploy multiple pipelines:

 ```typescript
 const dev = new ClusterStage(this, 'blueprint-stage-dev')